 Update Faker allows you to "fake a system update", it's the perfect way to prank your friends, family members or colleagues.
 Especially when they're working on something rather important.

-While they are away from their PC navigate to this website (updatefaker.com) and click on one of the appropriate themes below.
-Once they arrive back at their computer they will almost certainly start to freak out.
+While they are away from their PC simply navigate to this website (updatefaker.com) and click on one of the appropriate themes below.
+Once they arrive back at their personal computer they will almost certainly start to freak out.

 You decide how long you want to let them suffer in frustration before telling them it's just a prank website.

 Press F11 to maximize the browser window for full immersion.
+(You can press F11 again to exit fullscreen mode)

-Press ENTER for a bluescreen of death.
+Press ENTER or spacebar for a bluescreen of death.
+(This will really get them worried)

 We are not responsible for possible revenge actions involving your own computer ;)

-The idea behind updatefaker.com originated almost a decade ago in an obscure Steam group chat.
+The idea behind updatefaker.com originates almost a decade ago in an obscure Steam group chat.
 "Wouldn't it be funny if you could fake system updates?"
 That's basically all it took for this idea to take off.
 Still, it took quite some time (several years) before the website would actually go live.
 A huge thank you to Vlovsky for providing us with the code for the various fake system update screens.

 TIP: Lock your PC people.
 All it takes is WINDOWS KEY + L (Microsoft Windows) or CONTROL + SHIFT + POWER (Mac OS X).